Research

 When user requests point to the wrong fix

-On a travel I worked on, this became very obvious quite quickly.
-Users were going through a booking where the early stages felt smooth, exploratory, even enjoyable.
-But as soon as they got closer to committing, you could feel the hesitation creep in.
-Not always verbally, but in how they behaved.
+On a travel , this became obvious quickly.
+Users were going through a booking journey where the early stages felt smooth and exploratory.
+But as they got closer to committing, hesitation crept in — not always verbally, but in how they behaved.
 They slowed down.
 They re-read things.
-They started second-guessing decisions they’d already made.
-On Travelbag, that showed up repeatedly.
+They started second-guessing decisions they'd already made.

-What they were really telling us wasn’t we need more information.
-It was we don’t feel comfortable committing yet.
-Those are two very different problems, and if you take the at face value, you solve the wrong one.
+What they were really telling us wasn't we need more information.
+It was we don't feel comfortable committing yet.
+Those are two very different problems.

 Key takeaway